Testing conformal gravity using the supermassive black hole NGC 4258: Introduction

 \section{Introduction}

 Einstein's theory of gravity is the most accurate theory for describing gravitational phenomena so far, and has been successful over many observational tests since its proposal in 1915.
 One of the main predictions of the theory is the existence of black holes (BHs), which have been extensively studied since the second half of the 20$^\text{th}$ century, and during the last decades we have witnessed an unprecedented advance in the understanding of BH physics.
-The existence of such enormously dense objects in nature has been recently supported by observations from the Event Horizon Telescope \cite{EHT 1, EHT 2} with the shadow images of supermassive black holes (SMBHs) hosted at the core of M87 and Milky Way galaxies, from gravitational wave detections by the LIGO-Virgo collaborations caused by the merging of two SMBHs \cite{LIGO 1, LIGO 2}, as well as from observations of star motion around the center of the Milky Way \cite{Ghez 1, Ghez 2, Genzel 1, Genzel 2}, to mention a few examples.
+The existence of such enormously dense objects in nature has been recently supported by observations of the shadow images of supermassive black holes (SMBHs) hosted at the core of M87 and Milky Way galaxies accomplished by the Event Horizon Telescope Collaboration \cite{EHT1,EHT2,EHT3}, by gravitational wave detections caused by the merging of two stellar-mass BHs performed by the LIGO-Virgo collaborations \cite{LIGO1,LIGO2}, by observations of star motion around the center of the Milky Way \cite{Ghez1,Ghez2,Genzel1,Genzel2}, as well as by frequency shift measurements of the accretion disk maser-emission lines of water molecules orbiting SMBHs in active galactic nuclei (AGNs) \cite{Moran, Lo}, to mention a few examples.